glotzerlab/hoomd-blue/sphinx-doc/mpi.rst

 number of GPUs per replica, invoke HOOMD-blue with the **--nrank=n** command line option (see :ref:`command-line-options`).

-Inside the command script, the current partition can be queried using :py:func:`hoomd.comm.get_partition()`.
+Inside the command script, the current partition can be queried by calling :py:func:`hoomd.comm.communicator.get_partition()` from the communicator of the device attached to the current simulation context.

 Dynamic load balancing
 ----------------------